 The other joy of this book is the photography, similar to William Eggleston in style, the book doesn’t contain any images of the food, stylised or otherwise but give more of a sense of the place, the mood, atmosphere.
 There is a real escapism in the images, something that is quite rare in cookbooks today.

-My final favourite book is Jennifer Paterson, Feast Days.
+My final favourite book is Feast Days, by Jennifer Paterson.
 I still enjoy watching The Two Fat Ladies.
 There is a queerness, irreverence and a lot of love poured into this book, you can trust her and her recipes.
 They’re recipes for having a good time.
 Not for fast days, or to make you get that six pack, nor do they tick any dietary requirements.
 She cooked food to make herself and others happy, something I am very passionate about.

 What was the first cookery book you ever bought?